 Inside galaxies, there are two type of star clusters.
-Firstly you have, Open Clusters, they are made up of bright young stars which have just formed and are relatively close together in space.
-Then there is Global Clusters, they are much larger than Open Clusters and tend to be found above and below the central bulge of a Galaxy.
+Firstly, you have “open clusters,” which is comprised of bright young stars, which have just formed and are relatively close together in space.
+Then there is “global clusters”, which are much larger than open clusters, and tend to be found above and below the central bulge of a galaxy.

 Astronomers and scientists have spent years solving the mystery of how stars live and die in space.

 The leftovers after a supergiant star ends it’s life in a supernova tends to form into something from its bits and pieces.
 This is called a neutron star.
 But sometimes gravity pulls so hard on the leftovers, that they all squash together and shrink into a single point in space .
 This is known as a “black hole.”

 The Sun is one of at least 100 billion stars in our galaxy, the Milky Way.
 And there are billions of galaxies in the Universe.